 When can I apply?

-This year, the 2021 Holman Prize application submissions period will be open from January 20, 2021, through March 14, 2021.
-To apply candidates are asked to fill out an application and provide a written outline of their project.
+To apply candidates are asked to fill out the 2022 Holman Prize application and provide a written outline of their project.
 We also ask that applicants submit a 90-second video pitching their idea.

 How are the winners chosen?